aniketrajnish/Redundant-SDFs/README.md

 # Redundant-SDFs
  Incorporating redundancies into SDFs for better surface representations and evolution of it.
+Additionally, exploring how to better train neural networks to encode such redundant representations.